-You can use these to see where your competitors are getting mentioned.
+You can use these to see where your competitors are being mentioned.
 Or to see where you’re getting mentioned.
-Or even to see which websites are talking about topics related to your business.
+Or even to see which websites are talking about keywords and topics related to your business.

 Setting them up is easy enough.
 Go here, enter a keyword, and set your alert frequency.
 Done.

 TubeBuddy is a YouTube channel management and video optimization toolkit.
 In other words, it’s a Chrome extension that provides insightful data for content creators and channel managers.
 And it overlays the bulk of this data on the YouTube interface itself.

 Here are a few notable features that make content creators’ lives easier:

 - See a “Keyword score”: See keyword search volume and competition.

 - Analyze the competition: See keyword stats for competitors.
 That includes the number of competing videos that use the keyword in their title, and how many subscribers the top competitor has.

 - See the most used tags: Gain insight into the most commonly used tags from the current top-ranking videos.

 To summarize, it helps you learn from—and outrank—the competition.